byuids-resumes/maughank_resume/README.md

-# This is my repo where I will store my resume.
+# Resume is in docs folder, index.md.